mohahf19/iCalAppender/README.md

 ```
   -h, --help            show this help message and exit
   --input INPUT         Path to an .ics file to process.
-The
-                        output will be at the same path, but
-                        with an _out suffix
+The output will be at the same path, but with an _out suffix
-  --email EMAIL         Email to append to each event in the
+  --email EMAIL         Email to append to each event in the calendar
-                        calendar
   --emails EMAILS [EMAILS ...]
-                        List of space-separated emails to
-                        append to each event in the calendar
+                        List of space-separated emails to append to each event in the calendar
-  --weekly WEEKLY       Date (in iso format) for which all the
-                        events will repeat weekly
+  --weekly WEEKLY       Date (in iso format) for which all the events will repeat weekly
+  --private, --no-private
+                        Whether the event is private or not (default: False)
 ```

 ## Motivation Solution